Inland Rail Information

 ARTC has advised that they will continue to work closely with landowners along the existing corridor of the project as well as key stakeholders such as Council.

-- Interactive Online map for viewing and comments - this map shows the proposed locations of crossing (passing) loops as well as other key design elements and allows community members to put questions and comments into the map at specific locations. (will open in a new window)
+These maps show the proposed locations of crossing (passing) loops as well as other key design elements and allows community members to put questions and comments into the map at specific locations.

 Contact ARTC